luizfelippesr/galmag/README.rst

 References
 ----------

 ..
-[1] Shukurov et al., "A realistic model for the galactic large-scale magnetic field",
+[1] Shukurov et al., "A physical model of the galactic large-scale magnetic field",
     MNRAS, submitted